 Neural Scientist Training Program Fellows

 Meet the current fellows chosen for the O'Donnell Brain Institute Neural Scientist Training Program (NSTP).
 The NSTP supports exceptional trainees who are pursuing scientific careers focused on nervous system function including the translation of fundamental insights into novel therapeutics.
-Learn more about the program and how to apply.

 Research: I engineer novel adeno-associated viral (AAV) vectors for gene delivery and gene editing applications geared towards the central nervous system using a combination of in-silico, in-vitro, and in-vivo methodologies.
 I am particularly interested in how the brain changes at a molecular level precisely at the cell surface during different stages in life.
 Understanding the basic science behind the brain's molecular composition has the potential to engineer and translate novel AAV vectors for gene therapy in the CNS.